 The di elemental LC circuit that we talked about in the above paragraphs is a basic example of an inductor-capacitor network.
 Moreover, it is also called a second-order LC circuit to differentiate it from highly complicated LC networks that have more capacitors and inductors.
-These LC networks that consist of more than two reactances can consist of several resonant frequencies.
+These LC networks that consist of more than two reactances can comprise several resonant frequencies.

-Meanwhile, the network order is an order of rational function which describes the network in complex frequency variables s.
+On the other hand, the network order is an order of rational functions, which describes the network in complex frequency variables s.
 The order generally equals the number of L and C elements of the circuit and cannot exceed in any event.

 Applications or Uses of LC Circuit